Bailey Research Career Development Award

 - Funding plan/career development: Explain how the project fits with the priorities of funding agencies and give a plan for obtaining future funding.
 Also address how this award will benefit personal career development.

 - Budget and budget justification.
-A detailed budget on how funds will be expended.
+A detailed budget on how funds will be expended (Template provided at link below).
 Involvement of graduate students in the proposed study is encouraged.
-Funds ($50,000 per year for up to three years) will be provided that could be utilized for faculty salary, staff salary, graduate student and postdoc support, supplies, equipment, hourly labor, and travel.
+Funds ($50,000 per year for up to three years) will be provided and may be utilized for faculty salary, staff salary, graduate student and postdoc support, supplies, hourly labor, and equipment..

 - Citations.
 All relevant publications cited in the research plan and justification statements should be included (no page limit).